roop/roop.github.io/_posts/2016-04-28-apples-prospects-in-india.md

 not going to suddenly make iPhones more desirable, nor is there any significant upgrade cycle coming because of LTE.

-Second, Apple says there are "many, many different small shops" in India, but I doubt those shops can contribute much to iPhone sales.
+Second, Tim Cook says there are "many, many different small shops" in India, but I doubt those shops can contribute much to iPhone sales.
 Most of the potential iPhone owners are in the cities, where Apple has been partnering with [premium resellers](http://www.apple.com/in/buy/apr/)